jjoony93/jeonssa-HCI/DP4 Lo-fi Prototyping/report.md

 * **Design choices**

 In addition to the portions mentioned above (special offer having no time based trigger and depending on a hard-coded trigger, and wheel-of-fortune "spin" implemented through hardcoded slides), we were unable to implement a timer which would tick down in realtime, and therefore had to simply represent the timer in static.
+Also, only one variant from the roulette / wheel-of-fortune category was implemented, because it was infeasible to implement use case flows for all possible variants.

 * **Representative screenshots**